**Please see CURRENT ELECTION INFORMATION for the schedule of locations and times for the upcoming Election**

 One Vote Center for every 10,000 registered voters is required by law.
 Vote Centers utilize the Internet to access a computerized electronic poll book which reduces human error and immediately flags the poll worker if the elector attempts to vote at more than one Vote Center.
 Vote Centers must have sufficient parking and be ADA Compliant to allow all voters the right to vote.

-Ideally, Vote Centers are established in large community type center that will accommodate a large number of voters and reduce the long lines that can be experienced at some precincts.
+Ideally, Vote Centers are established in large community type centers that will accommodate a large number of voters and reduce the long lines that can be experienced at some precincts.
 It is the responsibility of the Hancock County Clerk – Election Division to insure access to the public to exercise their right to vote in the most efficient and cost effective manner possible.